MSBuild Project Files

 PackLitetarget (Canary always packs all TFMs) - Packages get

--betasuffix in NuGet - Outputs to
+-betasuffix in NuGet - Outputs under

 nightly.proj - Alpha Nightly Builds